AravindhVishnu/Variable-Frequency-Converter/README.md

 Background:
-One of my professional interests is the variable frequency converter because of the way it is able to control the speed and torque of an electrical motor.
+One of my professional interests is the variable frequency converter because of the superior way it is able to control the speed and torque of an electrical motor.
 Matlab/Simulink is a great simulation tool for building the plant and controller.

 Description: